-To begin the appeal process, call the Direct Loan Servicing Center for instructions at 800-557-7394.
+Select "Apply for Aid", then "Appeal Credit Decision" once logged into https://studentaid.gov/.
 You will receive an answer regarding your appeal within 7-10 business days of all required documentation for the appeal being received.
-You will need to complete an additional PLUS counseling.

-If you elect to use an endorser (co-signer), you must start by having the endorser get their own Federal Student Aid ID.
-Your endorser must have an FSA ID to access studentloans.gov, if they do not have one please create an FSA ID by clicking ‘Create an FSA ID’, and follow the steps to create one.
-The endorser will log into the studentloans.gov website and select “Endorse a PLUS Loan."
+If you elect to use an endorser, you must start by having the endorser get their own FSA IS.
+Once the endorser's FSA ID is active, they will log into the Studentaid.gov site and select "Apply for Aid", then "Endorse a PLUS Loan."
 The endorser must pass a credit check.
 If approved, they will be asked to note how much they are willing to endorse.
 The PLUS loan amount cannot exceed what the endorser is willing to guarantee.
-Lastly, the parent borrower should sign the Federal Direct PLUS Master Promissory Note.
-The endorser does not sign the promissory note.
-You as the borrower will need to complete an additional PLUS counseling.
+Finally, the parent borrower signs the Federal Direct PLUS a Loan Agreement (MPN).
+The endorser does not sign the Loan Agreement/MPN.

 Summary: Bank-funded education loan for undergraduate and graduate students.
 Generally used to supplement the Federal Direct Stafford loan.